Valentine’s Day Scams

 How to avoid:

-3. Valentine’s Day Scams on Shopping Trends
+4. Valentine's Day Shopping Trends

 Everyone has that “most-desired” item their partner wants for Valentine’s Day, and we always know what the most popular are each year.

-Then they will do what they can to help you compromise your PC’s security.
+Then, they will do what they can to help you compromise your PC's security.

 How to avoid: